GROUP DICHOTOMY A party of 3-5 roos is called a jump. 7+ roos is called a mob. When mobs get together it's called a mafia or a seismic jump.

-APPEARANCE Giraffaroos, despite their name, are not chimeras of the two animals.
+APPEARANCE AND ANATOMY NOTES Giraffaroos, despite their name, are not chimeras of the two animals.
 They are named after them because I'm bad at names.

 Broo: Scout/Boss, common cross breed.
 Joe: Scout/Joey, not very common Boe: Joey/Boss, extremely odd/rare